 Generally, the governance and approval workflows should be configured in this environment.
 There should also be access level control and secure authorization to models in this environment, especially models trained on data with sensitive information.

 Integrate with model delivery (CI/CD) tools and services for automation

 Automation is a critical part of building any scalable software.
 In machine learning, building automated pipelines will allow you to spend more time building new products rather than maintaining old models.

-A model registry should be able to integrate with pipeline automation tools and provide custom APIs that can allow you to plug custom workflow tools.
+A Model registry integrates with pipeline automation tools and provides custom APIs that can allow you to plug into custom workflow tools.
 For example, using webhooks to trigger downstream actions based on predefined events in the registry.